 Best for Big Animal Encounters: Mexico

 Mexico is an incredible destination for those wishing to make a significant dent in their marine life bucket list.
-Between November and May, liveaboard trips to the Revillagigedo Archipelago (often referred to simply as Socorro) offer amazing encounters with pelagic animals including manta rays, humpback whales, dolphins and a variety of oceanic shark species.
-From May to September, Isla Mujeres (located off the Cancún coast) is an aggregation site for whale sharks.
+Between November and May, liveaboard trips to the Revillagigedo Archipelago (often referred to simply as Socorro) offer amazing encounters with pelagic animals including manta rays, humpback whales, dolphins, and a variety of oceanic shark species.
+From May to September, Isla Mujeres (located off the Cancún coast) is an aggregation site for whale sharks in particular, giving divers the chance to those massive creatures first hand.
 Here, groups of the world’s largest fish gather to feed on seasonal plankton blooms.
-It’s important to note that whale shark encounters are conducted on snorkel, not scuba.Continue to 7 of 9 below.
+It’s important to note that whale shark encounters are conducted on snorkel, not scuba however, although the experience is awe inspiring nonetheless.Continue to 7 of 9 below.

 07 of 09

 Located in Thingvellir National Park in Iceland, the submerged Silfra fissure represents the gap between the North American and Eurasian continental plates.
 It is the only diveable tectonic boundary on Earth, and is unique for its incredible water clarity.
 Filtered for years through underground deposits of porous lava, the fissure’s glacial water boasts an incredible 330 feet/100 meters of visibility.
 Although there is little life to be seen at Silfra, the novelty of hanging suspended between the continents in water so clean that one can drink it makes this dive exceptional.
 The water here is as cold as it is clear, with temperatures rarely exceeding 39ºF/4ºC.
 That makes a drysuit an essential part of the experience, which is unlike any other dive on Earth.Continue to 8 of 9 below.

 08 of 09

 Best for Learning to Dive: Key Largo, United States